eniewold/homey-marstek-connector/README.md

 This app requires Homey and a Marstek Venus battery system.

 - When using the **local API driver** the Homey and battery must be connected to the same network with the local API enabled (see below).
 Auto-detection of Marstek Venus batteries is supported on the same local network and when IP range is 192.168.x.y; it will search within the last octet (y) from 1 to 254.
-- When using the **cloud driver** you need an active Marstek cloud account.
+- When using the **cloud driver** you need an active Marstek cloud/app account.
 During pairing Homey will ask for the username and password to authenticate with the Marstek cloud service.

 ### Cloud driver pairing

 Choose the “Marstek Venus (Cloud)” device during pairing, sign in with your Marstek cloud credentials and select the site/device you want to add.
 Credentials are securely stored in the device store and used solely for refreshing the battery statistics from the Marstek cloud endpoints.

-### Enable Local API
+### Local API pairing

 The Local API is disabled by default, this needs te be enabled on the Marstek Venus battery system.
 This can be done in two ways:
 - Use the BLE Test Tool (https://rweijnen.github.io/marstek-venus-monitor/latest/) on your smartphone (or laptop) near the battery.
 Connect and use 'Enable Local API (30000)' button in 'System' tab.